Curriculum

 This medical-surgical ICU unit that serves the sickest of the patients in the hospital.
 This unit cares for patients with severe and life-threatening illnesses and injuries, which require constant and close monitoring.

-The neonatal intensive care unit at Montefiore is an intensive care unit specializing in the care of ill or premature newborn infants.
+The pediatric intensive care unit at Westchester Medical Center is an intensive care unit specializing in the care of ill children.
 This provides an opportunity for the residents to understand ventilator, disease, and fluid management in the youngest and most vulnerable patients.
-The experience in the NICU helps ensure that our residents will be prepared to care for the newborns and infants when they graduate.
+The experience in the PICU helps ensure that our residents will be prepared to care for the children when they graduate.

 Residents will rotate through the Weiler cardiac care unit during their second year.
 The CCU at Weiler houses critically ill patients who are post STEMI/NSTEMI, those needing mechanical assistance with balloon pumps, patients with severe heart failure, and patients with arrhythmias such as VTach.

-Residents are given two and a half blocks of elective time to explore an area of interest of niche within emergency medicine.
+Residents are given extensive elective time to explore different areas of interest within emergency medicine.
 If our site does not have a certain rotation available, accommodations can be made to allow for away elective blocks.
 Our residents have done or have access to the following elective rotations: